Shangyu, Shaoxing: Tourist attractions

-The nautical flower fields of Hangzhou Bay located in the south part of Hangzhou Bay New Area.
-This tourist attraction is made up of landscapes of blooming flowers, lakes and faux landmarks like a windmill and a chapel.
-People come here to enjoy pastoral ecological scenery and the experience of agriculture.
-It's a colorful garden landscape with colorful pastoral and sea flower fields, and has five functional areas, such as colorful pastoral area.
-This place has developed a leisure tourism sub-project such as the Agronomical Hall, the Ecological Agriculture Demonstration Base, and the Ten-mile Gallery to provide visitors with an idyllic ecological depth experience.
+The nautical flower fields of Hangzhou Bay are situated in the southern part of Hangzhou Bay New Area.
+This tourist attraction comprises landscapes adorned with blooming flowers, lakes, and artificial landmarks, including a windmill and a chapel.
+Visitors come here to revel in the pastoral ecological scenery and partake in the agricultural experience.
+It is a vibrant garden landscape featuring colorful pastoral scenes and sea flower fields.
+The area is divided into five functional zones, one of the featured one is called colorful pastoral area.
+Furthermore, this location has developed a leisure tourism sub-project, featuring the Agronomical Hall, the Ecological Agriculture Demonstration Base, and the Ten-mile Gallery, offering visitors an immersive experience in idyllic ecological surroundings.

+Economy

+Shangyu is one of the largest production bases of umbrellas worldwide, producing 600 million umbrellas a year, one third of China's total umbrella production.
+Production is concentrated in Songxia Subdistrict, which is home to 1445 umbrella producing companies.
+Since 2018 the city hosts the yearly China Umbrella City Songxia Umbrella Expo.